lucasdetoledo4/Toy-Datasets/README.md

 # toy_datasets

-Train with Kaggle datasets for my own development.
+Training with Kaggle datasets for my own development.

-At this points, i used many libraries like Pandas, Numpy, Matplotlib, Seaborn, Keras (TensorFlow) and PyTorch.
+At this point, i used many libraries like Pandas, Numpy, Matplotlib, Seaborn, Keras (TensorFlow) and PyTorch to develop data science and machine learning models.